 Business car insurance falls into three classes – all three also cover social, domestic and leisure use.

 - Class 1.
 This covers you for driving between multiple places of work or occasional travel to meet clients.
 Class 1 insurance typically includes people like care workers who drive to visit patients.
 It wouldn't cover you for deliveries or door-to-door sales.
 It may also cover your husband or wife, but check your policy to be sure.

 - Class 2.
 This offers the same cover as class 1, but includes a named driver.
 Most insurance providers specify that the policy holder and named driver must work for the same business.
 As with class 1, deliveries and door-to-door selling aren't covered.

 - Class 3.
 This could be the right option if you rack up lots of miles as part of your job – for example, if you're a salesman.
 It covers the delivering of samples, but not commercial merchandise.
-This is the most expensive insurance class, as high-mileage drivers are considered at greater risk of an accident and more likely to make a claim (as explained above).
+This is the most expensive insurance class, as high-mileage drivers are considered at greater risk of an accident and more likely to make a claim.
 But be aware that class 3 won't cover you if you use your car as a taxi or to make deliveries.

 What’s the difference between business car insurance and commercial car insurance?

 These terms are often used interchangeably, but business car insurance and commercial car insurance aren’t the same thing.

 Business car insurance provides cover for business use, other than commuting.
 Commercial car or vehicle insurance is used for taxis, trucks, driving instructors, delivery vans and business fleets.
 Like regular vehicle insurance, it offers three levels of cover – third party, third party fire and theft, and comprehensive insurance.

 Compare taxi insurance with Compare the Market.